kristianachwan/sc3020-project1/README.md

 This project focuses on implementing a relational database at a basic level.
 Initially, we implemented a disk storage system to simulate how data is stored on a disk.
 Following that, we introduced a B+ tree for data indexing to enhance the efficiency of data search and retrieval.
+You can access our comprehensive Javadocs [here](https://kristianachwan.github.io/sc3020-project1/).

 #### Team members: